| Reading time: | 15 min |

 Cross-compiler

-install guide instead, which installs those toolchains via the Linux package manager.
+install guide instead, which installs those toolchains using the Linux package manager.

 There are many versions of the Arm GNU Toolchain available.
-In general, the latest version is recommended, as this will contain the latest optimization improvements and support for the latest Arm IP.
+We generally recommend the latest version, as this will contain the latest optimization improvements and support for the latest Arm IP.

 However there are reasons you may wish to use earlier compiler versions, so older versions are also available.